Pleas JavaScript on.

 Next, we calculate an AMU Deviation Indicator in real terms by taking into account inflation rate differentials.
 Given that the Nominal AMU Deviation Indicator is defined as equation (1), we calculate a Real AMU Deviation Indicator according to the following equation:

-We use Consumer Price Index (CPI) data as the price index in calculating the Real AMU Deviation Indicator.
+We use Consumer Price Index (CPI) data4 as the price index in calculating the Real AMU Deviation Indicator.
 Since the CPI data are available only on a monthly basis, we calculate the Real AMU Deviation Indicator monthly.
 As for the inflation rates in the AMU area, we calculate a weighted average of the CPI for the AMU area using the AMU shares, which is the combination of shares in terms of trade volumes and GDP measured at PPP.
 Figure 4 shows movements in the Real AMU Deviation Indicators on a monthly basis for each of the East Asian currencies.

-We should monitor the Real AMU Deviation Indicators rather than the Nominal AMU Deviation Indicators in order to consider effects of exchange rates on real economic variables such as trade volumes and real GDP.
+We should monitor the Real AMU Deviation Indicators rather than the Nominal AMU Deviation Indicators in order to consider the effects of exchange rates on real economic variables such as trade volumes and real GDP.
 On the other hand, the Nominal AMU Deviation Indicators are more useful than the Real AMU Deviation Indicators when we consider both frequency and time lags as important for monitoring these measures.
 Accordingly, we should use the Nominal and Real AMU Deviation Indicators as complementary measures for surveillance of exchange rate policy and related macroeconomic variables and, in turn, for devising coordinated exchange rate policies among the East Asian currencies.

-We use the CPI data as a price index because there are data constraints for some of the sampled countries where we have no alternative data but to use the CPI data as a price index.
+We use the CPI data as a price index because there are data constraints for some of the sampled countries where we have no alternative but to use the CPI data as a price index.

 Revision of the Benchmark Period and the AMU Weights

-1. See Eiji Ogawa and Junko Shimizu (2005) "A Deviation Measurement for Coordinated Exchange Rate Policies in East Asia," RIETI Discussion Paper Series 05-E-017 for the details.
+1. ^ See Eiji Ogawa and Junko Shimizu (2005) "A Deviation Measurement for Coordinated Exchange Rate Policies in East Asia," RIETI Discussion Paper Series 05-E-017 for the details.

-3. BN$=Brunei dollar, CBR=Cambodia riel, CNY=Chinese yuan, IDR=Indonesian rupiah, JPY=Japanese yen, KRW=Korean won, LOK=Laos kip, MLR=Malaysian ringgit, MYK=Myanmar kyat, PLP=Philippine peso, SP$=Singapore dollar, TLB=Thai baht, VTD=Vietnamese dong
+3. ^ BN$=Brunei dollar, CBR=Cambodia riel, CNY=Chinese yuan, IDR=Indonesian rupiah, JPY=Japanese yen, KRW=Korean won, LOK=Laos kip, MLR=Malaysian ringgit, MYK=Myanmar kyat, PLP=Philippine peso, SP$=Singapore dollar, TLB=Thai baht, VTD=Vietnamese dong

-4. We use the CPI data as a price index because there are data constraints for some of the sampled countries where we have no alternative data but to use the CPI data as a price index.
+4. ^ We use the CPI data as a price index because there are data constraints for some of the sampled countries where we have no alternative data but to use the CPI data as a price index.